Blog & white papers

 Before each day's initial flight, the Ground Control Crew conducts a thorough inspection of all equipment, including charging units and tugs, to ensure safety and full operational readiness.

 Prior to each departure, the Ground Crew will perform detailed visual inspections of the aircraft.
-This includes a thorough examination of the aircraft’s structure, cabin, propulsion systems, and all cabin fixtures, such as seat belts.
-Any identified defects are immediately logged for prompt maintenance.
-We’ll also check the aircraft’s Power Switch Panel (PSP) and verify the battery charging status.
+This includes a thorough examination of the aircraft’s structural condition, cabin, propulsion systems, battery system, and all cabin fixtures, such as seat belts.
+Any identified defects are immediately communicated to the Fleet Operation Center (FOC) for prompt action.
 These checks support the operational integrity and power management of the aircraft.

 The Ground Crew completes the safety inspection of the aircraft and secures passengers.

 Passenger boarding is managed with extreme care, including specific procedures for special assistance passengers.
-The Ground Crew ensures secure seating for all passengers and proper baggage stowage.
+The Ground Crew ensures all passengers have been provided with a pre-flight briefing on the proper use of seatbelts, baggage stowage, and all other information relevant to their flight.
 The final stage of the pre-flight safety inspection involves checks at the Touchdown and Lift-off Area (TLOF).
 Here, the Ground Crew confirms that all safety zones are clear of hazards before flight readiness is declared.
 These multi-layered steps, from equipment readiness to aircraft integrity and passenger management, establish a robust system of redundancy and oversight, ensuring the highest standards of passenger safety before takeoff.

 The Ground Crew welcomes passengers to their destinations and helps them deplane.

-Pre-flight procedures also integrate contingency awareness, with Ground Crew trained to respond immediately to off-nominal events.
-By embedding hazard scanning, environmental monitoring, and strict defect-reporting protocols into the pre-flight process, the operational realities of low-altitude flights, where environmental and mechanical risks can materialize quickly, are safely and appropriately addressed.
+Ground Crew are thoroughly familiar with contingency procedures and are trained to respond immediately to off-nominal events.
+By embedding hazard scanning, close operational coordination with the FOC, and strict defect-reporting protocols into the pre-flight process, the operational realities of low-altitude flights are safely and appropriately addressed.

-Wisk's commitment to rigorous pre-flight safety protocols, executed by a highly trained Ground Crew and supported by SkyGrid’s extensive data service, is fundamental to ensuring passenger safety in autonomous air taxi travel.
+Wisk's commitment to rigorous pre-flight safety protocols, executed by a highly trained Ground Crew and supported by the Fleet Operations Center, and SkyGrid’s extensive data service, is fundamental to ensuring passenger safety in autonomous air taxi travel.
 Through comprehensive inspections, detailed visual checks, careful passenger boarding procedures, and adaptive contingency management, Wisk establishes multiple layers of redundancy and oversight, finely tuning operations to the unique characteristics of low-altitude flights.